lildude/phpZenfolio/README.txt

    * `example-popular.php' illustrates how to obtain the 100 most popular galleries and display their title image linking to each individual gallery.

-   * `example-photoset.php' illustrates how to login and display the images in your first photoset or collection.
+   * `example-login.php' illustrates how to login and display the images in your first photoset or collection.

-   * `example-user.php' illustrates how to display the first 100 photos of a specified user's first public gallery or collection.
+   * `example-search.php' illustrates how to display the first 100 photos of a specified search term.

 You can see these examples in action at `http://phpzenfolio.com/examples'.